DigiEnable Tips for Joining Zoom Calls

 By Liz Hardwick 0 Comment

 Top Tips For Getting The Best Out Of Zoom

-- You can join from a computer, laptop, tablet or smartphone, but for the best user experience, it’s best to use a computer or laptop with a good sized screen.
+- We prefer you join from a laptop or desktop computer where possible.
+However, you can join from a computer, laptop, tablet or smartphone.
+For the best user experience, it’s best to use a computer or laptop with a good sized screen.

 - You get the best audio if you use a headset, but speakers and microphone works fine if you’re in a quiet place.